DjPale/blue-ray-godot-game/levels.md

 * Description:
 	- Contained "boxes" with more advanced puzzles.
 	- Spawnpoint + closing doors after each box.
+* Feedback:
+	-  Hard to figure out where the key is

 ### Pyramid / Downhill from here
 * State: Lack red tiles + polish